2023 Most Popular History Bachelor's Degree Schools in the Middle Atlantic Region

 The average amount in student loans that history majors at Montclair State take out while working on their Bachelor's Degree is $24,637.

-University at Buffalo ranked #15 on this year’s Most Popular History Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Located in the suburb of Buffalo, University at Buffalo is a public college with a very large student population.
+University at Buffalo did quite well in this year’s ranking of the most popular places for history students to get a bachelor’s degree.
+It came in at #15 on the list.
+Located in the large suburb of Buffalo, University at Buffalo is a public college with a fairly large student population.

 Women make up 26% of the history majors at the school.